sot/kadi/README.rst

 - Every load command run on-board since 2002, with a link to source load products

-The contents of the Kadi archive will be accessible on the HEAD and GRETA networks in any of three ways:
+The contents of the Kadi archive will be accessible on the HEAD and GRETA networks in any of four ways:

 - From Python using a query API for processing and analysis.
 This is be based largely on the Django object relational model that provides an abstraction layer over the SQL database backend.
 - Via a web browser application on the icxc site or by a localhost server on GRETA.
 This will use the Django web framework to provide query and administrative capabilities.
+- RESTful web service API on the icxc site.
 - Directly via the SQL database using any convenient method.

-Another possibility would be a RESTful web service API.

 Telemetry Events